-the leaves and stalks of this plant cooked as a vegetable or eaten raw in salads.
+the leaves and stalks of this plant eaten as a raw or cooked vegetable, especially in East Asian cuisine.

 Origin of bok choy

-< Chinese dial.
-(Guangdong) baahk-chòi, akin to Chinese báicài literally, white vegetable
+First recorded in 1845–50; from Chinese dialect (Guangdong) baahk-chòi, literally, “white vegetable,” akin to Chinese báicài

 from Chinese dialect, literally: white vegetable